Veams/generator-veams/README.md

  * [grunt-packager](https://github.com/bobbor/grunt-packager) (only executable when your project.jspackcfg is configured) - package your js.
  * [grunt-phantomas](https://github.com/stefanjudis/grunt-phantomas) - PhantomJS-based web performance metrics collector and monitoring tool.
  * [grunt-photobox](https://github.com/stefanjudis/grunt-photobox) - Take snapshots from homepage
+ * [grunt-responsive-images](https://github.com/andismith/grunt-responsive-images) - Produces images at different sizes (be sure you have installed GraphicsMagick)
  * [grunt-sass](https://github.com/sindresorhus/grunt-sass) - You want to use Libsass instead of Compass to render your stylesheets 10 times faster?
 Here you go! (see _Features_)
  * [grunt-svgmin](https://github.com/sindresorhus/grunt-svgmin) - Minify SVG using SVGO.